x11-com/Vanilla-Dashboard/README.md

 # Gitpod

-Gitpod is an open-source Kubernetes application for ready-to-code developer environments that spins up fresh, automated dev environments for each task, in the cloud, in seconds.
-It enables you to describe your dev environment as code and start instant, remote and cloud-based developer environments directly from your browser or your Desktop IDE.
+Gitpod is an open-source Kubernetes tool for quickly establishing code-ready development environments.
+It produces fresh, automated development environments in the cloud for each work utilising cloud-based technologies.
+And it does all of this in the cloud.
+It enables you to declare your development environment in code, as well as to launch immediate, remote, and cloud-based development environments directly from your browser or desktop integrated development environment.

 https://gitpod.com/#https://github.com/donPabloNow/vanilla-dashboard